Ladies and Gentlemen (Warhol series): Production

-Colacello along with Warhol's assistant Ronnie Cutrone, and Vincent Fremont, the manager of the Factory, and makeup artist Corey Tippin found models for the series at the Gilded Grape, which was popular nightclub in the queer community, near Times Square in New York.
+Colacello, along with Factory associates Ronnie Cutrone and Vincent Fremont, and makeup artist Corey Tippin, found models for the series at the Gilded Grape, which was a popular nightclub in the queer community, near Times Square in New York.
 They would ask potential models to pose for "a friend" for $50 per half-hour.
 The following day, they would show up at the Factory, where Warhol, whom they never named, would take their Polaroids.
 Some of the models would say, "Tell your friend I do a lot more for fifty bucks" the following time they saw them at the Gilded Grape.
+While most of the sitters had no idea who they were posing for, Wilhelmina Ross and Marsha P. Johnson were exceptions, as both had performed with the drag troupe Hot Peaches.
+Founder and director Jimmy Camicia recalled staging the group's first shows in the loft of Warhol superstar Jackie Curtis.

 Warhol began creating the silkscreens for the Ladies and Gentlemen series toward the end of the year.
 On December 28, 1974, he was captured on videotape painting a portrait at the Factory.
 Shortly after, it was reported that Warhol was working on a series of portraits of transvestites.

+He produced 268 vibrantly colored silkscreen paintings.
+He also created a portfolio of ten screenprints, each a different image, published in 1975 in an edition of 250.